An Optimal Dividend Problem with Capital Injections over a Finite Horizon: The Main Result

 For any $(t,x) \in [0,T] \times \mathbb{R}_+$, and with $b$ the optimal stopping boundary of problem \eqref{Stopping problem} (cf.\ Assumption \ref{Assumption on regions and stopping time}), we define the processes $I^{\star}(t,x)$ and $D^{\star}(t,x)$ through the system

 for any $s \in [0,T-t]$, and with initial values $D^{\star}_0(t,x)=I^{\star}_0(t,x)=0$ a.s.
-The existence and uniqueness of the solution to system $\eqref{system for I and D}$ can be proved by an application of Tarski's fixed point theorem following arguments as those employed in the proof of Proposition 7 in Section 8 of \cite{karatzas83}.
-Moreover, $I^{\star}$ has continuous paths thanks to \eqref{D not jumps under the origin}, whereas $t \mapsto D_t^{\star}$ is continuous a part for a possible initial jump at time zero of amplitude $(x-b(t))^+$.
+The existence and uniqueness of the solution to system $\eqref{system for I and D}$ can be proved by an application of Tarski's fixed point theorem following arguments as those employed by Karatzas in the proof of Proposition 7 in Section 8 of \cite{karatzas83}.
+It can be easily shown from \eqref{system for I and D} and the positivity of $b$ that $D^{\star}$ satisfies \eqref{D not jumps under the origin}, and, consequently, that $I^{\star}$ has continuous paths.
+The latter property of $I^{\star}$ implies that $t \mapsto D_t^{\star}$ is continuous apart for a possible initial jump at time zero of amplitude $(x-b(t))^+$.
 We can now state the following result.